chrisguest75/shell_examples/60_create_hls_from_wav/README.md

 TODO:

 * Take an mp3 decode to wav and look at binary structure
-* Add a chunk to the end of a HLS.
 * Host HLS
 * capture from the phone
 * build a website that I can stream audio from